We look forward to meeting our new undergraduate students over Registration Weekend.

 - Offsite students: if you're a part-time student, distance learner, on a placement or exchange programme, or if your course is not taught at Newton Park campus, it's possible to get your student ID card remotely.
 Please email email@example.com for details, quoting your six-digit student ID number.

 Bath Spa University has a partnership with Santander and we have a branch on our Newton Park campus.
-During online registration, new students (who are eligible to apply for an account) will be invited to open a Santander bank account.
 If you wish to find out more about setting up a bank account with Santander, you can do this at their stand in the Commons Building during Registration Weekend.

 Many of our students purchase a First bus pass to get around.
 As a student you may be eligible for discounts on tickets and passes.